tkrop/go-testing/MAKEFILE.md

 This repository provides a generic [Makefile](Makefile) that is majorly working by the following conventions:

-1. Place all available commands under `cmd/<name>/main.go`.
+1. All commands provided in the repository must be placed as usual under `cmd` using the pattern `cmd/<name>/main.go`.
-2. Use a single 'config' package to read the configuration for all commands.
-3. Use a common 'Dockerfile' to install all commands in a container image.
+2. Library packages can be placed in sub-path of the repository, e.g. in `pkg`, `app`, `internal` are commonly used patterns.
+3. The compiler provides by default build context values for the `GitHash` and `Version` variables in a common `config` package as well as for the `main` package.
+4. Container image build files must start with a common prefix (default `Dockerfile`).
+The image name is derived from the team name, the repository name, and the optional suffix, i.e `<team>/<repo-name>(-<suffix>)`.
+5. For running a command in a container image, make sure that the command is installed in the root directory of the container image.
+The container image must either be generated with suffix matching the command or without suffix.

 All targets in the [Makefile](Makefile) are designated to work out-of-the-box taking care to setup the project, installing the necessary tools (except for the